At Animal Logic, we organise files into “Entities

 Key observations:

-2. Overrides are applied on the same prim.
+are applied on the same prim

-def Xform "chemistry_test_tube03_0001" (
+the geo scopes and the materials. def Xform "chemistry_test_tube03_0001" (

 instanceable = true